Mudcat Grant: Post-playing career

-Grant threw out the ceremonial first pitch on Opening Day at Progressive Field in Cleveland on April 14, 2008, to commemorate the 50th anniversary of his major league debut; he was also awarded the key to the city to honor the occasion.
+Grant threw out the ceremonial first pitch on Opening Day at Progressive Field in Cleveland on April 14, 2008, to commemorate the 50th anniversary of his major-league debut; he was also awarded the key to the city to honor the occasion.
 He was inducted into the Baseball Reliquary's Shrine of the Eternals in 2012.
 Four years later, he was awarded an honorary Doctor of Humane Letters (L.H.D.) from Whittier College in 2016.

 Grant died on June 11, 2021, at the age of 85.
-His death was announced the following day.